- 98.8KShares

 Setting Goals

-How important is it for people to set goals?
+How important is it for people to set goals in life?

-Do people set different goals at different stages of life?
+Do people set different goals at different times?

 Are personal goals more important than professional goals?